 Further to an earlier post regarding Alberta and Quebec, here is the latest in a series of posts regarding government guidance setting out what businesses need to do to keep employees and customers safe.
-This post includes information on the regulatory guidance from Ontario and British Columbia.
+This post includes information on the regulatory guidance from British Columbia.

 The orders listed below have been extended until May 6, 2020:

 Note: The following information is based on the guidance provided by the federal government.
 For further details see the government’s Income Tax Filing and Payment Dates

 When do I have to FILE my taxes?

 Self-Employed and Spouse – June 15, 2020 (no change)